-Smells linger and they can often go undetected by the people living in a home.
+Smells linger, and they can often go undetected by the people living in a home.
 But that doesn’t mean that you should ignore them or allow them to cause you problems with selling your home.
 It can be a good idea to ask a friend to come over and detect smells, whether they’re from the pets or your laundry basket.

 Even a faint smell can put people off and have them heading for the exit if it’s unpleasant enough.
 Getting rid of the source of the problem and then masking it with a more pleasant fragrance is all you need to do; it doesn’t take long.

 Even your exterior space should be stripped back and open.
 Selling a home is so much easier if people like what they see when they first look at it and first step through the door.
-Those instant impressions are hard to reverse once they’re in place so be very cautious about this.
+Those instant impressions are hard to reverse once they’re in place, so be very cautious about this.

 Suspicion at Why It’s Been on the Market For So Long

 House hunters are often very suspicious beings; they want to know every little detail, even the stuff you’d rather they didn’t focus on too much.
-They can even get suspicious about how long the property has been on the market for.
+They can also get suspicious about how long the property has been on the market for.
 If it’s clear that you have been having trouble selling it, they’ll want to know why.

-If you can’t give them clear answers to reassure them, they’ll assume that there must be some kind of problem with the home that they’re being kept in the dark about.
+If you can’t give them clear answers to reassure them, they’ll assume that there must be some problem with the home that they’re being kept in the dark about.
 Try to offer a comforting answer that won’t cause them to assume there’s a problem going on that you’re not telling them about.